 Learn more, including how to disable this feature.

-Location data: For security purposes, we store the IP addresses you use to access your Firefox Account in order to approximate your city and country.
+Location data: For security purposes, we store the IP addresses used to access your Firefox Account in order to approximate your city and country.
 We use this data to send you email alerts if we detect suspicious activity, such as account logins from other locations.

-Technical data: To display which devices are synced to your Firefox Account and for functionality, we store your device operating system, browser and version, timestamp, locale, and the same information for devices connected to your account.
+Technical data: To display which devices are synced to your Firefox Account and for security functionality, we store your device operating system, browser and version, timestamp, locale, and the same information for devices connected to your account.
+If you use your Firefox Account to log into other websites or services (such as AMO or Pocket), we receive the timestamp of those log-ins.

 Synced data: If you enable Sync, Mozilla receives the information that you sync across devices in encrypted form.
 This may include Firefox tabs, add-ons, passwords, payment autofill information, bookmarks, history, and preferences.
 Deleting your Firefox Account will delete related Firefox Sync content.
 You can also read the documentation.